-- Select appropriate exercises for various orthopedic conditions.
+- Formulate correct treatment plan for orthopedic conditions.

-- Demonstrate a knowledge of the principles of orthopedic patient assessment including flexibility, joint, range of motion, muscle length, muscle strength, endurance, palpation, orthopedic tests and functional rating scales, and gait analysis.
+- Synthesize the principles of orthopedic patient assessment including flexibility, joint, range of motion, muscle length, muscle strength, endurance, palpation, orthopedic tests and functional rating scales, and gait analysis.

-- Skillfully perform various patient assessment activities including flexibility and muscle length, strength, endurance, functional rating scales, orthopedic tests, palpation and gait analysis.
+- Correctly perform various patient assessment activities including flexibility and muscle length, strength, endurance, functional rating scales, orthopedic tests, palpation and gait analysis.

-- Demonstrate ability to utilize results of various orthopedic and medical tests and assessment procedures to identify patient status.
+- Utilize results of various orthopedic and medical tests and assessment procedures to identify patient status.

 - Discriminate between normal and abnormal gait.

-- Describe various orthopedic impairments, problems and conditions using ICF models and recognize indications and contradictions for physical therapy treatment.
+- Identify various orthopedic impairments, problems and conditions using ICF models and recognize indications and contradictions for physical therapy treatment.